 Good customer service and business success are closely associated.
 When businesses slide their service standards, they face negative consequences with serious repercussions on the overall business.

 Bad customer service can be defined as when a business fails to meet the customer expectations in terms of service quality, response time or overall customer experience.
 The factors that have a negative effect on customer service are inefficient support staff, lack of real time support or unable to understand your customer needs.

 An example of poor customer service not only worsens the existing customer relationships but also endangers the potential opportunities, and obviously erodes the bottom line of your business.
 According to NewVoiceMedia, an estimated $62 billion is lost by U.S. businesses each year following negative customer experiences.

 Good customer service really speaks for itself.
 It is when the customer experiences a higher level of satisfaction with the level of customer service offered by the company.
 Some key attributes of good customer service are:

 - Good customer service etiquette

-Bad customer service results in customer dissatisfaction and builds a negative experience.
+Bad customer service results in clients’ dissatisfaction and builds a negative customer experience.
 It might have adverse effects on business, such as decreased customer loyalty and higher customer churn.
 Some key elements of poor customer service are:

 - Multiple touchpoints needed for resolution